 The best way to treat bad bites and jaw problems caused by tongue thrusting is not to stop eating food, but with orthodontic treatment.
 The American Association of Orthodontics recommends that all children have an orthodontic evaluation by age 7.
 This checkup can catch many different problems early enough for orthodontic treatment to be effective, including those caused by tongue thrusting.

-At Garrett and Boyd Orthodontics, we evaluate tongue thrust and what type of braces and appliances can bring teeth back to correct positions and fix any adverse jaw growth caught early enough in child growing stages.
+At Garrett & Boyd Orthodontics, we evaluate tongue thrust and what type of braces and appliances can bring teeth back to correct positions and fix any adverse jaw growth caught early enough in child growing stages.
 If not caught early enough, surgery as an adult is the only alternative method to fix these problems.

-Remember, any underlying causes of tongue thrust have to be addressed to maintain orthodontic correction.
+Remember, any underlying causes of tongue thrust have to be addressed to maintain the orthodontic correction.
 This includes mouth breathing, allergies and adenoids.
 If these causes are not addressed, the orthodontic correction may relapse.
 Don’t forget wearing a retainer is a must after any successful treatment to maintain correct positions.
 It’s important to take notice of your child’s chewing habits and be aware of any orthodontic problems that may hinder a healthy and beautiful smile.

-Garrett and Boyd Orthodontics is happy to help determine if your child is a candidate for early orthodontic preventive treatment.
+Garrett & Boyd Orthodontics is happy to help determine if your child is a candidate for early orthodontic preventive treatment.
 Please don’t hesitate to contact our Sugar Land or Rosenberg office and schedule a free consultation today.